caljohnson/neuromechanical_mechanisms_code/README.md

 ## src codes

 ### Model Codes
-* full_state_model_odes.m - function that generates ODEs for the forward locomotion system (n neuromechanical modules)
+* full_state_model_odes.m - function that generates ODEs for the forward locomotion system (dim neuromechanical modules)
-  * full_state_model_odes_backwardsprop.m - same as full_state_model_odes.m but with opposite-direction and signed proprioception
+  * full_state_model_odes_backwardsprop.m - same as above but with opposite-direction and signed proprioception
 * coupled_oscillator_phase_difference_odes.m - function that generates phase-equation ODEs for the forward locomotion system (n oscillators)
-   * coupled_oscillator_phase_difference_odes_backwardsprop.m - same as coupled_oscillator_phase_difference_odes.m but with opposite-direction and signed proprioception
+   * coupled_oscillator_phase_difference_odes_backwardsprop.m - same as above but with opposite-direction and signed proprioception
 * coup_currents_and_oscillator_coupling_fns.m / oscillator_coupling_fns.m - computes the coupling functions for the full coupled system from the single oscillator limit cycle and PRC
 * single_oscillator_LC.m - computes the limit cycle oscillations for the single (uncoupled) neuromechanical module
 *  single_oscillator_Eulerstep.m - gives an Euler's-method solution step for the single (uncoupled) neuromechanical module